Davis R M Inc. Acquires 76,552 Shares of Invesco BulletShares 2021 Corporate Bond ETF (NYSEARCA:BSCL)

-Davis R M Inc. grew its holdings in shares of Invesco BulletShares 2021 Corporate Bond ETF (NYSEARCA:BSCL) by 15.2% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 580,572 shares of the company’s stock after acquiring an additional 76,552 shares during the quarter.
-Davis R M Inc. owned about 0.59% of Invesco BulletShares 2021 Corporate Bond ETF worth $12,314,000 at the end of the most recent quarter.
+Davis R M Inc. increased its position in Invesco BulletShares 2021 Corporate Bond ETF (NYSEARCA:BSCL) by 15.2% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 580,572 shares of the company’s stock after buying an additional 76,552 shares during the quarter.
+Davis R M Inc. owned 0.59% of Invesco BulletShares 2021 Corporate Bond ETF worth $12,314,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Other large investors have also recently added to or reduced their stakes in the company.
 Bainco International Investors bought a new stake in Invesco BulletShares 2021 Corporate Bond ETF in the 4th quarter worth approximately $25,000.
-Nelson Van Denburg & Campbell Wealth Management Group LLC increased its stake in shares of Invesco BulletShares 2021 Corporate Bond ETF by 64.2% during the third quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 1,810 shares of the company’s stock valued at $38,000 after buying an additional 708 shares during the period.
-Northwest Investment Counselors LLC purchased a new position in shares of Invesco BulletShares 2021 Corporate Bond ETF during the third quarter valued at approximately $45,000.
-Sowell Financial Services LLC increased its stake in shares of Invesco BulletShares 2021 Corporate Bond ETF by 36.9% during the fourth quarter.
-Sowell Financial Services LLC now owns 4,092 shares of the company’s stock valued at $87,000 after buying an additional 1,104 shares during the period.
-Finally, Lakeview Capital Partners LLC purchased a new position in shares of Invesco BulletShares 2021 Corporate Bond ETF during the third quarter valued at approximately $90,000.
+Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its position in Invesco BulletShares 2021 Corporate Bond ETF by 64.2% in the 3rd quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 1,810 shares of the company’s stock worth $38,000 after buying an additional 708 shares during the last quarter.
+Northwest Investment Counselors LLC bought a new stake in Invesco BulletShares 2021 Corporate Bond ETF in the 3rd quarter worth approximately $45,000.
+Sowell Financial Services LLC lifted its position in Invesco BulletShares 2021 Corporate Bond ETF by 36.9% in the 4th quarter.
+Sowell Financial Services LLC now owns 4,092 shares of the company’s stock worth $87,000 after buying an additional 1,104 shares during the last quarter.
+Finally, Lakeview Capital Partners LLC bought a new stake in Invesco BulletShares 2021 Corporate Bond ETF in the 3rd quarter worth approximately $90,000.

 Want to see what other hedge funds are holding BSCL?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Invesco BulletShares 2021 Corporate Bond ETF (NYSEARCA:BSCL).